forcedotcom/salesforcedx-ui-script-recorder/README.md

 Runs the test once with one set of credentials and parameters.

 1. Fill in the credential fields (username, password — masked) and any custom parameter fields.
 Values are cached for the current VS Code session, so you only need to enter them once.
+2. Leave the **Headed/Headless toggle** as-is to watch the browser (default for Single Run), or switch it off to run hidden.
-2. Click **Run**.
+3. Click **Run**.
 The extension executes the test via Playwright in an integrated terminal.

 ![Playback modal — Single Run mode](images/onboarding/playback-single-run-mode.png)